DuriDuri/parsley/README.md

 This application presents a database-driven API that writes and reads simple patient objects.

+### Running service

+Clone repository and use Docker Compose to build and launch the application containers.
+You can access it on port `:8080`

 ### Features

 This application allows basic CRUD operations on the simple patient object.